wix-playground/dapperdox/docs/spec-method-names.md

 Swaggerly allows you to control the name of each method operation, and how methods are represented in the navigation.

-By default the HTTP method is used (GET, POST, PUT etc), as is usual for RESTful API specifications.
-Even so, it is often the case that a resource will be given two GET methods, one which returns a single resource, and one that returns a list.
+By default the HTTP method is used (`GET`, `POST`, `PUT` etc), as is usual for RESTful API specifications.
+Even so, it is often the case that a resource will be given two `GET` methods, one which returns a single resource, and one that returns a list.
 This is clearly confusing for the reader, so in the latter case it would be clearer for the list method to be identified as such.